The Servile State: Reception

-Since its publication, reception of The Servile State has been generally positive, though elements of it have been controversial.
+Since its publication, reception of The Servile State has been generally positive.
 The book has appealed to many from across the political spectrum, even those who did not agree with Belloc in historiography, economics, or his proposed solution, including socialists and classical liberals.
 In general, criticism has centered around Belloc's well-known biases – particularly with regards to his historiography – and reluctance to propose any pragmatic solution.

 While early praise focused on its criticisms of capitalism and socialism, later praise – particularly during and after the Second World War – is placed on Belloc's conception of servility and how it developed.
 Several observers, such as Walter Lippmann and George Orwell, have called the work prophetic.
 Today, the book is uniformly considered a foundational text of distributist economic theory.

 Initial response

 A 1912 review in The Guardian suggested Belloc's embrace of widespread property ownership seemed "impracticable for a proletarian population with no appreciable margin for saving and with no adequate spirit of cooperation."

-A 1913 column in The New York Times by Charlotte Payne-Townshend, wife of Belloc's friend and intellectual rival George Bernard Shaw, called the book an "all-important contribution to economics".
+The following year, a column in The New York Times by Charlotte Payne-Townshend, wife of Belloc's friend and intellectual rival George Bernard Shaw, called the book an "all-important contribution to economics".

-In his 1914 book, A Preface to Politics, Pulitzer Prize-winning journalist Walter Lippmann remarked on the accuracy of Belloc's criticisms of socialism, writing: "Without any doubt socialism has within it the germs of that great bureaucratic tyranny which Chesterton and Belloc have named the Servile State".
+In his 1914 book, A Preface to Politics, the Pulitzer Prize–winning American journalist Walter Lippmann remarked on the accuracy of Belloc's criticisms of socialism, writing: "Without any doubt socialism has within it the germs of that great bureaucratic tyranny which Chesterton and Belloc have named the Servile State".
 Lippmann later called The Servile State a "landmark of political thought in this century" when the book was republished in 1979.

 In 1917, Irish republican Arthur Clery wrote an article which argued in part supporting Belloc's thesis as a blueprint for a new Irish state, comparing the prescience of Belloc's servile state to Edmund Burke's predictions of the Reign of Terror after the French Revolution.
 Praising Belloc's critiques of both capitalism and socialism.
 Most of the article's discussion of The Servile State centers around Belloc's historiographical claims and the role of the Reformation, but it also is a call to action for a new Irish state to adopt the economic reforms with these concepts in mind.